As the largest college in the University, LSA celebrates its role in Michigan’s deeply rooted commitment to diversity.

 New DEI Advocates for Staff

-LSA recruited 70 current staff to serve as DEI advocates throughout LSA’s departments, and also hired a staff diversity program assistant to work with the Diversity, Equity, Inclusion, and Culture Officer.
+LSA recruited 70 current staff to serve as DEI advocates throughout LSA’s departments, and also hired a staff diversity program assistant to work with the Diversity, Equity, and Inclusion Manager.

 LSA’s Undergraduate Climate Committee created a website that provides faculty with various classroom activities that facilitate inclusive classrooms.
 These activities come from best practices of LSA’s faculty, and has demonstrated success in increasing participation from all students, creating more active/experiential learning processes, engaging knowledge drawn from diverse sources, and facilitating student-created resources.